Buying a new or used vehicle

 All NT motor vehicle dealers selling to the public must have a licence.

 Their licensed motor vehicle dealer number should be clearly displayed at their premises.

 Buying through licensed dealers may be more expensive than buying from a private seller but you have greater protection under the law.

-- a motorcycle which is less than five years old and has travelled less than 30,000km at the time of sale will also be covered by a mandatory three-month or 5,000km warranty
+- if a motorcycle is less than five years old and has travelled less than 30,000km at the time of sale - it is covered by a mandatory three-month or 5,000km warranty

 - you will have a clear title which protects you against repossession if anyone owes money on a car and ensures it is not a stolen vehicle.

 If a car is more than 10 years old or has more than 160,000km on the clock, it will not be covered by the statutory warranty but still needs to be in roadworthy condition if it is registered when sold.